-SCIENCES AWARD \$4,000 Sponsored in part by AIWC Genoa, in memory of Frieda Bacigalupo Natali

-Aashna Iyer - her mother is a member of AWC Mumbai.
+SCIENCES AWARD \$4,000 Sponsored in part by AIWC Genoa, in memory of Frieda Bacigalupo Natali Aashna Iyer Her mother is a member of AWC Mumbai.

-Aashna is interested in Biochemistry which will help her later to focus on medicine.
+Aashna is interested in Biochemistry which will help her later to focus on medicines.
 She is also interested in pursuing a minor in Business to better understand the role that business plays in helping to manage diseases and healthcare.

-HUMANITIES AWARD \$4,000 Sponsored in part by AAWE Paris, in memory of Gertrude de Gallaix

-Adrien Cabantous - his mother is a member of AAWE Paris.
+HUMANITIES AWARD \$4,000 Sponsored in part by AAWE Paris, in memory of Gertrude de Gallaix Adrien Cabantous His mother is a member of AAWE Paris.

-Adrien is enrolled in a dual BA program at the Institut d'Études Politiques de Paris (Sciences Po) and Columbia University.
+Adrien is enrolled in a dual BA program - Sciences Polytechnical University Paris and Columbia University.
 He received his first BA in Political Science and he is currently pursuing his second BA in Urban Affairs at Columbia.
 He will continue his studies at a leading urban planning institution upon graduation.

-Mallika Iyer - her mother is a member of AWC Mumbai.
+Mallika Iyer Her mother is a member of AWC Mumbai.